8char/laux-compiler/README.md

 > npm i -g laux-compiler
 ```

-To transpile you simply go the folder your project belongs to
+To transpile you simply go to the folder your project belongs to

 ```bash
 > lauxc watch ./laux ./lua